 One of the most striking aspects of plant life is the evolved ability to cope with continuous changes in environmental conditions.
 Drought, soil salinity and temperature extremes impose severe stresses to which plants respond with changes in metabolism and development.
 Resilience in the face of environmental challenges is essential for survival in wide-ranging environments.
 Lipids, which form the structural basis of all membranes play key roles under stress conditions, making up the structures and regulating the functions of membranes, fine-tuning metabolic balance, and acting as cellular signals.
 Through such diverse functions, lipids help plants to cope with environmental stress .
+The focus of my research interest is on the plant's responses to temperature stresses.

 An important class of molecules that coordinate stress responses at the cellular level are specialized membrane lipids such as phosphoinositides and phosphatidic acids (PA).
 The formation of these lipids is rapidly triggered upon perception of the stress condition and they are believed to act as cellular signals to regulate the stress response.
 However, it is generally not well understood how they function.

-One emerging paradigm is that they act by binding to specific proteins which are thus altered in subcellular localization and/or activity.
+One emerging paradigm is that they act by binding to specific proteins which are thus altered in subcellular localization and/or activity (Fig. 1).
 Aided by advances in mass spectrometry-based proteomics, an increasing number of protein targets have been discovered in plants, including protein kinases and phosphatases, transcription factors, cytoskeletal elements and metabolic enzymes.
 How lipid-protein interactions, in conjunction with other signaling pathways, regulate physiological responses to generate stress-tolerance, has become a central topic in plant science, and one of my major research interests .

 When plants experience a period of cold (0°C-8°C), they can become more tolerant to freezing.
 This phenomenon, commonly known as cold acclimation, involves extensive changes in the plant, ranging from accumulations of sugars and antifreeze proteins to adjustments in growth and development.
 Cold acclimation is essential to survival at temperate latitudes and as such has been a long-studied subject in basic plant physiology.
 Membranes are important in this process since they are particularly vulnerable cellular structures at low temperature.
 Their integrity is jeopardized by the formation of ice crystals and the loss of liquid water from cells which causes severe dehydration.
 Little is known however about the mechanisms that confer resilience to plant membranes under such adverse conditions.